Older Adults in Conference

 • 31% of older adults felt they had “excellent or good” opportunities to build work skills (69% said these opportunities were “fair/poor”).

-• 19% of older adults felt they had an “excellent or good” variety of employment opportunities (81% said these opportunities were “fair/poor”).
+• 19% of older adults felt the quality of their employment opportunities was “excellent or good” (81% said these opportunities were “fair/poor”).

 Engagement and Recreation